Ringling Bros. and Barnum & Bailey Circus Will Shut Down in May

-An end to "The Greatest Show on Earth"
+An end to "The Greatest Show on Earth"+ READ ARTICLE

 (ELLENTON, Fla.) — After 146 years, the curtain is coming down on “The Greatest Show on Earth.”
 The owner of the Ringling Bros. and Barnum & Bailey Circus told The Associated Press that the show will close forever in May.